CivicActions/guidebook/practice-areas/project-management/project-management-checklists.md

 1. Adjust onboarding decks with any new project resources
 2. Adjust the All Projects deck with any changes
 3. Adjust the Slack index
+4. Update the On Call Roster
+5. Review and confirm accuracy on the [Services and Tools tracker](https://docs.google.com/spreadsheets/d/1yy7xSeTmTBCCaG5B-oJI3dwMN3r7tFPQ-lw79zOAdFE/edit#gid=1290653154)

 Now prepare for the new quarter:

-3. Review project Wrappers (Legal and Project Management)
+6. Review project Wrappers (Legal and Project Management)

    - Review contractual dates and details
    - Review QASP